 Five tips to get your child to love their vegetables and fruit

 1. Lead by example

-If time is an issue, skip cooking the vegetables and serve them raw with a lower fat, creamy salad dressing as a dip.
+- If time is an issue, skip cooking the vegetables and serve them raw with a salad dressing, hummus, or Greek yogurt as a dip.
 You can also throw frozen vegetables in cooked dishes.
 There is no washing or chopping!

 2. Get your kids involved

 - Take your children grocery shopping.
 Make eating vegetables and fruit a game of colours.
 Ask your children to find different coloured vegetables or fruit to have for snacks during the week.

 - Involve your children in preparing lunch.
 Let them choose which vegetables and fruit they want packed.

 - Visit a farmer’s market or a local farm.
 This will teach your children about where food comes from.